PopovEvgeniy/gview/readme.txt

                                 Graphic view

-                                Version 2.3
+                                Version 2.3.0.1

                         Simple graphic viewer by Popov Evgeniy Alekseyevich

 Program description

-This program is a simple graphic viewer with intuitive user interface.
+This program is a simple graphic viewer with an intuitive user interface.

 System requirement

-WINDOWS 2000 or higher for 32-bit system
+Windows 2000 or higher for 32-bit system
-WINDOWS Vista or higher for 64-bit system
+Windows Vista or higher for 64-bit system

 Supported formats